solomons refuge ancient erotica logo

 Of course, people have been prevented from knowing about these images by virtue of our puritanical outlook on things.
 The repositories for artifacts here in California contain more than a few examples of immaculately carved stone penises, the "sacred pestles" as would be explained to you if you were to wrangle permission to actually see one.
 American Indians didn't have a sense of humor?
 A sense of the erotic?
 Not even when rhythmically pounding acorns with a blunt cylinder?

 The sacred is the way we explain away much of what we can't--or don't want to--understand as erotica or porn.
 It's a smokescreen at best.
-Once Greeks and Romans learned how to make cheap, molded oil lamps, the market was flooded with sexual imagery in three dimensions.
+Once Greeks and Romans learned how to make cheap, molded oil lamps, the market in ports like Ostia were flooded with sexual imagery in three dimensions for sailors with an itch.
 Call it sacred if you wish.
 Whatever lights your wick.
 But as with the image above, reproduce the same thing with a couple of models and a camera and it'll be called porn by just about anyone.

 Would it be beyond the realm of modern thought to believe that through sexual or even pornographic images, cultures have found a way to mitigate the sexual tensions that limiting access to sex imposes?
 Is providing a safe context for sexual imaginings as wrong and dangerous as it is universal?
-You decide, but if you have any ideas, feel free to email me.
+You decide.

 Recommended Reading